terrematte/trylogic/README.md

 # Overview

-TryOCaml is the easiest way to learn how to code in OCaml language.
-A funny way to learn the language.
+TryLogic is the easiest way to learn Formal Logic.

+A funny way to learn the language OCaml.
 It is available here:

 http://try.ocamlpro.com/